odhran-kainos/blog/post/22 - Principles of Automated Testing.md

-- The library-of-algorithms may define "unit" tests as tests which run one function on tiny inputs (e.g. sorting a list of zero, one, two or three numbers) while "integration" tests use multiple algorithms to construct common algorithms
+- The library-of-algorithms may define "unit" tests as tests which run one function on tiny inputs (e.g. sorting a list of zero, one, two or three numbers) while "integration" tests use multiple functions to construct common algorithms

 - The website may define "unit" tests as anything that doesn't touch the HTTP